What to Know Before Signing a Divorce Attorney Retainer Agreement

 A retainer agreement is a contract.
 Not a standard intake form.
 Not a formality.
 A contract, written by the firm, for the firm, that becomes legally binding when you sign it.

 Two things in it matter most.
-The scope of representation: what the attorney will and won't do.
+The scope of representation: what the attorney will and will not do.
 And the fee arrangement: how much, how often, and on what terms.

 One term confusion worth clearing up: the retainer agreement (the contract) is not the same as the retainer deposit (the advance payment).
-The agreement is the document you're signing.
-The retainer is the money you're putting down.
+The agreement is the document you are signing.
+The retainer is the money you are putting down.
 The agreement governs how the money is handled.
-Both matter, but they're different things.
+Both matter, but they are different things.

 On state variation: in some states, a written retainer agreement is legally required for family law matters.
 California's Business and Professions Code and New York's Part 1400 rules are two examples of mandatory written agreement requirements in matrimonial matters.
 Most other states treat it as a strong professional norm rather than a legal mandate.
 In California, an oral fee agreement may be voidable by the client even after the attorney has performed work.
 Regardless of what your state requires, a written agreement is always more protective than a verbal one.